Mathematics (MATH) Courses

 MATH 408 Intro To Numerical Analysis II (3) A continuation of MATH 407.
 Topics will include approximation theory, numerical integration and differentiation, solution of systems of nonlinear equations, numerical solutions to differential equations.
 Pre: C in MATH 407.
 (Same as CS 408).

-MATH 421 Elem Probability Theory (3) Sets, sample spaces, combinatorial probability, random variables, mathematical expectation, classical distributions applications.
-Pre: C or better in MATH 231 and concurrent registration in MATH 232.
+MATH 421 Elem Probability Theory (3) Sets, sample spaces, combinatorial probability, random variables, mathematical expectation, classical distributions, applications.
+Pre: C or Better in MATH 206 Calculus II (4).

 MATH 422 Elementary Math Statistics (3) Statistical inference, estimation, hypothesis testing, regression, correlation, introduction to analysis of variance.
 Pre: C in MATH 421 or instructor's consent.